Soft-Contact/resto/specs/resto_json_api.md

 * ``deliveryUnit`` - delivery unit that the article arrives to the storage in, e.g. a box.
 * ``deliveryUnitInSIUnits`` - delivery unit in SI units.
 Note that this defaults to 1 for all units that can have different sizes, in 1/1000 parts.
 * ``purchasePriceWithTax`` - The purchase price of a base unit of this article including tax
 * ``purchaseTax`` - Purchase tax percentage applied to the the purchase of this article.
-Given as a whole number, e.g 24% is given as 24.
+Given as a whole number if possible, decimal number otherwise, e.g 24% is given as 24 and 25.5% as 25.5.
 * ``modifiedDate`` - when this article was last modified

 <a name="pricelist"></a>